robert/robert.github.com/_posts/2019-02-16-introducing-afl-ruby.md

 ### 2. Patch afl

 Next you'll need to apply a tiny patch to afl itself - for quick instructions see [the afl-ruby README][afl-ruby-readme-patch-afl].
 The patch comments out afl's check that the target you give it has been instrumented properly.
-This fiddle is necessary because afl was not built to expect targets written in Ruby.
+We are still going to instrument your code, but in a different way to how afl normally does it.
+See below for more details.

 [afl-ruby-readme-patch-afl]: https://github.com/richo/afl-ruby#3-patch-afl